-- Register of Members or who will be the beneficial owners of equity shares of the Company on September 14, 2021 be and is hereby noted and confirmed". - 3.
-To appoint a Director in place of Mrs. Hemlata Jain (DIN: 00049212), who retires by rotation and being eligible, has offered herself for reappointment and in this regard, pass the following resolution as an Ordinary Resolution:
+4. To appoint a Director in place of Mrs. Hemlata Jain (DIN: 00049212), who retires by rotation and being eligible, has offered herself for re-appointment and in this regard, pass the following resolution as an Ordinary Resolution:

-"RESOLVED THAT pursuant to the provisions of Section 152 of the Companies Act, 2013, Mrs. Hemlata Jain (DIN: 00049212), who retires by rotation at this meeting, and being eligible, has offered herself for re-appointment, be and is hereby re-appointed as a Director of the Company".
+"RESOLVED THAT pursuant to the provisions of Section 152 of the Companies Act, 2013, Mrs. Hemlata Jain (DIN: 00049212), who retires by rotation at this meeting, and being eligible, has offered herself for re-appointment, be and is hereby reappointed as a Director of the Company".

-SPECIAL BUSINESSES
+SPECIAL BUSINESSES:-

-Appointment of Mr. Tilak Raj Goyal (DIN: 00403414) as an Independent Director of the company.
+Re-Appointment of Mr. Gajraj Jain (DIN : 00049199) as the Chairman Cum Managing director